webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 // map the entire buffer
 await buffer.mapAsync(GPUMapMode.READ);

-// get the entire buffer
-const f32 = new Float32Array(buffer.getMappedRange())
+// get the entire buffer as an array of 32bit floats. const f32 = new Float32Array(buffer.getMappedRange())

 ...